presto8/apert/README.md

-# apert
+# Apert

 <img src="assets/apert-logo.svg" alt="Image of a camera aperture" align="right" style="width: 128px;" /></a>

-An open-source router project based on NixOS.
+Apert is an open-source router project based on NixOS.

 The name apert is inspired by the aperture of a camera that opens and closes to control the amount of light into the camera.
 Similarly, apert opens and closes